 This course examines the relationship between form and meaning in human language.
 We consider the rules for combining word meanings to derive sentence meanings in a predictable way, and we explore the principles which allow speakers to communicate more by uttering a sentence than is contained in the sentence meaning itself.
 We apply these concepts not only to content words but also to grammatical morphemes such as tense, aspect, and modality markers.
-This course is required for the MA in Applied Linguistics and satisfies the prerequisite for AL5316 Theory and Practice of Translation.
+This course is required for the MA in Applied Linguistics.

 Course DetailsLevel: Master's Level

 Prerequisites: AL4410 Principles of Grammatical Analysis or AL5301 Morphosyntax.